yhw086/PowerOutageAnalysis/README.md

 Observed Statistics: the Total Variation Distance(TVD) between two categorical features.

-We use permutation test to shuffle the missingness of climate category 1000 times.
+We use the permutation test to shuffle the missingness of the climate category 1000 times.
 We can get 1000 simulating TVDs.
-Then we compare these 1000 TVDs to the observed TVD, and calculate the p-value that is the probability of observing a TVD as extreme or more extreme than the observed TVD, assuming the null hypothesis is true.
+Then we compare these 1000 TVDs to the observed TVD, and calculate the p-value which is the probability of observing a TVD as extreme or more extreme than the observed TVD, assuming the null hypothesis is true.

 Observed statistic: 0.20887